MaxDroid42/spotify_metadata/README.md

 # spotify_metadata
-Get basic metadat of songs by their Sptify-Track-ID.
+Get basic metadata of songs by their Sptify-Track-ID.

 ## needed dependencies